Jfortin1/ComBatHarmonization/R/README.md

 - a data matrix (p x n) `dat` for which the p rows are features, and the n columns are participants.
 - a numeric or character vector `batch` of length n indicating the site/scanner/study id.

-For illustration purpose, let's simulate an imaging dataset with n=10 participants, acquired on 2 scanners, with 5 participants each.
-Suppose that each image has p=10000 voxels each.
+For illustration purpose, let's simulate an imaging dataset with n=10 participants, acquired on 2 scanners, with 5 participants each, with p=10000 voxels per scan.

 ```{r}
 source("combat.R"); source("utils.R");